 On the ground, some local communities protect roosting sites directly, while others work on educating their countrymen and women on the importance of helping this species survive.
 However, these enormous bats do pose one potential threat.

 Though these bats are generally harmless, it is possible for them to carry and transmit diseases to humans.
-However, if left alone, it’s highly unlikely that bat to human infection would occur.
+However, if left alone, it’s highly unlikely that bat-to-human infection would occur.

-Threats And Conservation Of The Flying Fox
+Threats And Conservation Of The Giant Golden-Crowned Flying Fox

 The International Union for Conservation of Nature (IUCN) listed the giant golden-crowned flying fox as endangered in 2016 after the animal’s population declined by a whopping 50 percent from 1986 to 2016.